How To Spend One Week in Tanzania

 Getting To and Around Tanzania

 Fly into the Kilimanjaro International Airport (JRO) and then drive to Arusha.
 Checking flights to Nairobi and then transferring to Arusha may be worthwhile as flights to Nairobi are often cheaper.
-To be notified when flight deals arise, search here.
+We recommend arranging a private transfer ahead of time.
+Alternatively, you can rent a car.
+Browse and compare flight deals on Kayak.

-The day-to-day driving in the parks and transferring you between parks is in safari vehicles driven by experienced guides.
+The day-to-day driving in the parks and transferring you between parks is in safari vehicles driven by experienced guides, depending on the tour operator you choose that we mentioned above.

 From the Serengeti National Park, where this itinerary concludes, you can either continue onward to Kenya, or transfer back to Arusha to return home or continue onward to other adventures.
 If you’re returning back to Arusha, taking a small charter plane with The Flying Safari Company may be preferable as the drive back to Arusha is ~6 hours.
 If you intend to drive back, consider saving Ngorongoro Crater for the last stop to break up the driving